axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-it-is-not-about-government-it-is-about-governance.markdown

 ---

 <div style="display:none;">
  <p>Government owns the military.
 It has a monopoly on force.
 Force to protect the country&rsquo;s borders.
-That&rsquo;s a nice story, but what people need is governance.</p>
+That&rsquo;s a nice story, but what we need is governance based by contributions, not capital.</p>
 </div>

 <h1>&nbsp;</h1>